-(3) Whether the defendants family cooperated in catching the defendant;
+(3) Whether the defendants' families cooperated in catching the defendant;

-(4) The defendant's usual performance and whether he repents the crime;
+(4) The defendant's usual conduct and attitude or remorse;

-(5) returning unlawful gains, and paying restitution and the circumstances of the compensation;
+(5) circumstances of returning unlawful gains, and paying restitution;

-(6) Whether the defendant has received the victim's or the victim's close family's forgiveness;
+(6) Whether the defendant has received the victims' or the victims' family's forgiveness;